danachen/Ruby/reduce.md

 "How are you?".chars.reduce { |memo, char| %w[a e i o u y].include?(char) ? memo + char * 5 : memo + char }
 ```

-4. We can also use #reduce to turn an array into a hash
+4. We can also use #reduce to turn an array into a hash.

 Remember this is one of the ways Ruby processes #reduce:
 reduce(initial) { |memo, obj| block } → obj